 Contributions to Provident Fund and Pension Fund are charged to the Statement of Profit and Loss as incurred.
-Provident fund contributions made to government а administered provident fund towards which the Company has no further obligations beyond its monthly contributions.
+Provident fund contributions are made to a government administered provident fund towards which the Company has no further obligations beyond its monthly contributions.